-Who will be affected by this change
+Who is affected by this change?

 - making a new claim for UC, or